allemas/jdk-22/README.md

 }
 ```

-We find here a new StructuredTaskScope here, in a try/catch block, findUser and fetchOrder are forked in the StructuredTaskScope,
+you find here a new StructuredTaskScope here, in a try/catch block, findUser and fetchOrder are forked in the StructuredTaskScope,
-As in the first example, these tasks are executed in parallel but here we can use the API to call join methods and throw an exception if something goes wrong.
+As in the first example, these tasks are executed in parallel but here you can use the API to call join methods and throw an exception if something goes wrong.

 ErrorHandling, Cancelation, clarity and observability are guarantees by the StructuredTaskScope class API.
 If an exception occurs the API will propagate the error and cancel the other thread.